mlin2024/Doodl.e/README.md

       * [x] User can erase their strokes
       * [x] User can choose their drawing color out of a list of colors
       * [x] User can send out their new doodle/contribution to the database
+    * [x] User can choose to either create a new game or join an existing game
+      * [x] User can create a new game and receive the game code
+      * [x] User can join a game by inputting the game code
+        * [x] User can view a list of all users currently in the game
+        * [x] User who created a game can start the game
+        * [x] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
+        * [x] User can view the full history of each doodle in the game after the game ends
 * [x] User can view their profile
   * [x] User can choose to view their gallery
   * [x] User can view a gallery of all the doodles they've done
     * [x] User can see the timestamp of each doodle in the gallery
     * [x] User can view a detail view of each doodle, including the doodle's full history
-    * [x] User can view a list of the contributions made to the given doodle
 * [x] User can receive a notification whenever one of their doodles is contributed to

 **Optional Nice-to-have Stories**

+* [x] In the gallery, user can view a list of the contributions made to the given doodle
 * [ ] When receiving an existing doodle from the database, user can view a timelapse of the history of the doodle
 * [ ] App is compatible with landscape mode
-* [x] User can choose to either create a new game or join an existing game
-  * [x] User can create a new game and receive the game code
-  * [x] User can join a game by inputting the game code
-    * [x] User can view a list of all users currently in the game
-    * [x] User who created a game can start the game
-    * [x] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
-    * [x] User can view the full history of each doodle in the game after the game ends

 ### 2. Screen Archetypes